adit-smoak/Top-Quark-Tagging-Using-Deep-CNN/README.md

 ## Project Overview

-This project applies modern deep learning techniques to high-energy physics data to solve a real-world classification problem.
-The network processes **multi-channel jet images** (local features) along with **global event-level features** like:
+This project applies modern deep learning techniques to high-energy particle data to solve the classification problem.
+The network processes **multi-channel jet images**, which essentially represent various statisticaal metrics along with **global jet-level features** like: Energy Skewness, pT Skewness, Energy Kurtosis, pT Kurtosis.
+The multiple pixel-level channels are described in great detail in the `literature` folder.

-- **Energy Skewness**
-- **pT Skewness**
-- **Energy Kurtosis**
-- **pT Kurtosis**

-The goal is to enable fast, reliable filtering of collision data streams, potentially applicable to particle detectors like those at CERN.
+The goal is to enable fast, reliable filtering of collision data streams, potentially applicable to particle detectors like the LHC pr maybe the high luminosity at CERN .

 ## Dataset